EE120-Course-Staff/ee120-course-staff.github.io/_staffers/jin.md

  - UCS2
  - 8 Hour
 ---
-Hi, I'm Jin!
-I'm currently a junior majoring in EECS, and I come from Malaysia!
-During my free time, I like to take walks, cook and play tennis!
-I'm super excited to tutor for EE 120 and look forward to meeting all of you!
+Hi, I’m Jin!
+I’m currently a junior majoring in EECS, and this will be my second time TA-ing for EE 120!
+During my free time, I like to listen to music, read and play tennis!
+I’m super excited to meet all of you!